 Read on to get a more detailed look at why cats can drink saltwater.

-Cats are biologically different than people in that they have much stronger kidneys than us.
-The strength of their kidneys allows them to filter out enough salt in saltwater that they can rehydrate from it.
+Cats are biologically different from people in many ways.
+One is that their kidneys can filter out enough of the salt in saltwater that they can actually rehydrate from it to a certain extent.
 This just isn’t hypothetical either.
-We know from a study done in 1959 that cats can depend for survival on solely saltwater for their drinking supply for a period of time.
+We know from a study done in 1959 that cats can depend for survival on solely saltwater for their drinking supply for a period of time1.

-Not everything that can be done, should be done though.
+Not everything that can be done, should be done, though.
 Cats should never be given only saltwater to live off of.
-Vets recommend avoiding salt because of a cat’s already high natural thirst tolerance.
+Vets don’t recommend giving extra salt to cats.
+Felines already have a high natural thirst tolerance or in other words, a low sensitivity to thirst and dehydration than most other omnivore animals.

 Always provide fresh and clean water that is available to your pets at all times.
 It is even suggested to have more than one supply of water to keep your kitty happy.

 Don’t be alarmed if your cat occasionally takes a drink from your saltwater fish tank or your saltwater swimming pool.
-Saltwater pools should have about 1/10 the salt of seawater.
-This will not harm them.
+For example, saltwater pools should have about 1/10 the salt of seawater, so this will not harm them.

 But, if your cat is continually seeking out saltwater as their main water source, you should schedule a vet appointment.
-They may have a deficiency in their diet or have a mental problem that is causing them to drink saltwater.
-Your vet can help you rule out different causes and address this saltwater drinking.
+They may have a deficiency in their diet, and your vet can help you rule out different causes and address this saltwater drinking.
+Consuming too much salt can result in sodium toxicosis.
+In fact, ingesting over 4 grams of salt per kilogram of body weight can be fatal for your cat.

 Can Cats Drink Other Types of Water?

 You may have noticed that your cat doesn’t drink that much water.
-This is natural, as cats are used to getting the majority of their water intake from their natural diet of small animals.
-To help combat low water intake levels, be sure to feed your cats a diet of wet food and have abundant fresh water available for them to drink.
+This is natural, as cats are used to getting the majority of their water intake from their natural diet of moisture-rich prey animals.
+To help combat low water intake levels, be sure to feed your cat a diet of moisture-rich food and have abundant fresh water available for them to drink.

 - Can Cats Eat Peanut Butter?
 What You Need to Know!